-There are two antennas designed, the first one is a basic rectangular microstrip patch antenna while the other is the microstrip patch antenna added with an air gap.
-Before the start of designing the antenna, it is important to know the specification of an antenna as shown in Table 1.
-The antenna is required to have a S{11} of less than -10 dB, a voltage standing wave between 1 and 2, the input impedance is to be set at 50 Ohms, while the patch and ground plane material is made from a copper with a thickness of 0.035 mm.
-Next, the selection of the substrate is important due to its noticeable effect on the antenna performance.
-In this project, the substrate used is Rogers RT5880 as it is a less lossy material when compared to the commonly used Flame retardant 4 (FR-4) substrate.
+There are two antennas designed, the first one is a basic rectangular microstrip patch antenna while another is the microstrip patch antenna added with an air gap.
+Before start designing the antenna, it is important to know the specification of an antenna as shown in Table 1.
+The antenna is required to have a $S{11}$ of less than -10 dB, a voltage standing wave between 1 and 2, the input impedance is set at 50 0hms, while the patch and ground plane material is made from a copper with a thickness of 0.035 mm.
+Next, the selection of the substrate is an important due to it has a noticeable effect on the antenna performance.
+In this project, the substrate used is Rogers RT5880 since it is a less lossy material when compared to the commonly used Flame retardant 4 (FR-4) substrate.
 The properties of Rogers RT5880 is shown in Table 2.